-No bar, tavern, saloon, nightclub, restaurant serving alcohol or any place where alcohol is sold for consumption on the premises may be established, operated or maintained within one thousand (1,000) feet of an adult entertainment establishment.
-The distance established by this Section shall be radial distances determined by a straight line and not street distance, measured from property line to property line.
-This distance shall be established by a survey performed by a surveyor licensed in the State of Georgia.
-Said survey shall be provided at the time a petition for a change to the official zoning maps is filed and when an application is made for a permit.

-(Added September 27, 1993; ZA93-09-01; Amended July 11, 2022, ZA22-001)

-Section 23.27.
-Communication towers and antennas.
+Section 23.08.01.
+Broadcasting or Communication towers and communication antennas.

 [1] Intent.
 The regulations and requirements of this section are intended to:

-(a) protect the welfare, safety and integrity of residential neighborhoods and foster, through appropriate zoning and land use controls, a competitive environment for communication carriers that does not unreasonably discriminate among providers of fictionally equivalent services and shall not prohibit or have the affect of prohibiting the provision of such services, so as to promote Macon-Bibb County as a proactive community in the availability of communications services;
+(a) protect the welfare, safety and integrity of residential neighborhoods and foster, through appropriate zoning and land use controls, a competitive environment for communication carriers that does not unreasonably discriminate among providers of functionally equivalent services and shall not prohibit or have the effect of prohibiting the provision of such services, so as to promote Macon-Bibb County as a proactive community in the availability of communications services;